I devote all my attentions to improving the welfare of my subjects, since I wish to

 Jacques Monet, Canadian historian.

-It is helpful when the personality of the head of state is not disputed or contested periodically.
-The monarch
+It is helpful when the personality of the head of state is not disputed or contested

-you that which I ought to do.
+- do you that which I ought to do.
 They are my people.
 Every man oppresseth and spoileth them

 without mercy.
 They cannot revenge their quarrel, nor help themselves.
 See unto them - see unto them, for they

 are my charge.
 I charge you, even as God hath charged me.
-I care not for myself; my life is not
+I care not for myself; my life is

 Smith, letter to The Daily Telegraph, 16th November 1999.